ray-project/ray/doc/source/rllib/algorithm-config.rst

 -----------------------

 Most config settings are generic and apply to all of RLlib's :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` classes.
-The following sections walk you through the most important config settings users should pay close attention to for before diving further into other config settings and before starting with hyperparameter fine tuning.
+The following sections walk you through the most important config settings users should pay close attention to before diving further into other config settings and before starting with hyperparameter fine tuning.

 RL Environment
 ~~~~~~~~~~~~~~

-To configure, which RL environment your algorithm trains against, use the ``env`` argument to the
+To configure, which :ref:`RL environment <rllib-environments-doc>` your algorithm trains against, use the ``env`` argument to the
 :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.environment` method:

 .. testcode::